dyno-might/dyno-might.github.io/_posts/2025-02-06-car-trouble.md

 (In the "Huh", I could sense overtones of, "How interesting that you would choose to live like this.")

 Time went by.
-I kept reminding myself that selfhood doesn't exist and therefore we all have a moral responsibility to be kind to our future selves and that future me wouldn't be any more enthusiastic having this rattle situation dumped on them than I was.
+I kept reminding myself that selfhood doesn't exist and therefore we all have a moral responsibility to be kind to our future selves and that future me wouldn't be any more enthusiastic about having this rattle situation dumped on them than I was.
 So I spent many irreplaceable hours reading about the many, *many* possible causes of rattling.

 Eventually, I came to the conclusion that it *wasn't* rattling, but rather incomplete fuel combustion.
 I put in high-octane petrol, convinced that would make the sound would go away.
 But it didn't.